FS > M.A.Y.B.E.

 Well, that’s pretty introverted, and not a big change from any other holiday season.
 Both are fine with me.

-Filed in: Control /110/ | Anxiety /32/ | Relationships /78/ | Goals /52/ | Sleep /10/
+Filed in: Goals /52/ | Control /110/ | Anxiety /32/ | Sleep /10/ | Relationships /78/

-Own your procrastination with Whole Productivity, a new system → Get my free INTJ COVID-19 Guide → Explore your gifts with my INTJ Workbook → Other Publications → ...and the fake word of the hour: "Serarins."
-Pretty sure it has to do with certain types of college students.
+Own your procrastination with Whole Productivity, a new system → Get my free INTJ COVID-19 Guide → Explore your gifts with my INTJ Workbook → Other Publications → ...and the fake word of the hour: "Narkatdor."
+I think this is related to solidified coffee.

 ·